logo

 Handcrafted Goods, Silk Lanterns, and Local Art

 This market is a treasure trove of Hoi An's famous handmade items.
 The star attractions are the silk lanterns in all shapes and sizes - many vendors can even pack them flat for easy traveling.
-You'll also find local artwork, handmade jewelry, and leather goods.
-Don't miss the silk scarves and tailored clothing that Hoi An is famous for.
+You'll also find local artwork, handmade jewelry, leather goods, and custom tailoring services.

 Why This Market is a Must-Visit at Night